 Go in With a List of Written Questions

 You might have a number of questions that you want to ask your physician, but when you’re finally face-to-face, it’s easy to forget some of them.
-Rather than relying solely on memory, make sure to write your questions down (either on paper or in a phone app like Notes) so nothing goes unasked.
+Rather than relying solely on memory, make sure to write your questions down so nothing goes unasked.
 Be sure to jot down answers as your physician gives them to you so you don’t forget and will have something to reference later.

 Be Open About Your Family Health History

 Your doctor can gain important insight into your health by understanding the history of your family’s health.
 For instance, a history of cancer or heart disease might put you at greater risk for these diseases, and your doctor will be able to better establish a strategy for you to avoid such ailments, or at least deal with them more effectively if they do occur.

 Be Honest about Your Ailments

 It’s not uncommon for patients not to be entirely forthcoming about their medical situation.
 This may be out of fear of the reactions of the doctor or out of embarrassment.
 Whatever the case may be, being completely honest about your health situation is crucial so that the physician can make an accurate diagnosis and provide the right course of action to handle your situation.

 If you visit the same doctor at every visit and have been doing so for years, your physician may already know what medications you take.
 However, if you are taking prescription medications that have been prescribed by another doctor, the physician you are currently visiting won’t have any record of them.
 It’s wise to show up at your doctor’s appointments with your current medications, which will help the doctor understand both what you’re taking and the dosage.